jsmarques98/LAPR2-ISEP/docs/SprintB/US3/US3.md

 ### 1.5 Input and Output Data

-The receptionist will need to input the clients information: name, Citizen Card Number, NHS Number, birthdate, sex, TINNumber, phone Number, email
+The receptionist will need to input the clients information: name, Citizen Card Number, NHS Number, birthdate, sex, TINNumber, phone Number, email and Lab Order

+The output should be a registered client that will have access to the system via authentication.
+Each client receives an e-mail informing that the registration was successful and that he can start to use the system.
+The e-mail includes the user password.

 ### 1.6.
 System Sequence Diagram (SSD)